 Manufacturers and researchers worldwide are exploring new frontiers in eco-friendly target production.
 Some anticipated advancements include:

-- Material Innovations: Beyond limestone and plant binders, researchers are probing other naturally abundant and sustainable materials that might be used in pigeon production.
+- Material Innovations: Beyond limestone and plant binders, researchers are probing other naturally abundant and eco-friendly materials that might be used in pigeon production.

 - Zero-Waste Production: The industry is moving towards manufacturing processes that generate minimal waste, ensuring that every resource used is utilized to its maximum potential.